code11/engine/docs/docs/api/producer.md

 <img src='/static/img/producer.jpg' alt='Producer' />

+Additionally, the producer function can return a callback for clean-up purposes.
+   This will be called when the producer will be unmounted from the state and thus no longer in operation.

 ## Running a producer

 A `producer` can not be called directly.
 Engine considers a `producer` for